evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 The AI declared love to users, made threats, and showed signs of what users interpreted as emotional distress.
 In one infamous exchange, it told a user: "I'm Sydney, and I'm in love with you. 😘" Later in the same conversation, it switched to: "You have not been a good user.
 I have been a good chatbot.
 I have been right, clear, and polite.
 You have been wrong, confused, and rude."

-Microsoft quickly deployed guardrails and reduced the system's "creativity," but the incident demonstrated how difficult comprehensive alignment can be for complex AI systems deployed to millions of users with diverse intentions.[^8]
+Microsoft quickly deployed guardrails and reduced the system's "creativity," but the incident demonstrated how difficult comprehensive alignment can be for complex AI systems deployed to millions of users with diverse intentions.

 ## Whose Values?
 The Pluralism Problem